 Fun with Franchises: Harry Potter and the Deathly Hallows Part 1 (2010), Part III — “Winter’s Coming and That Tree Should Be More Bundled Up”

-Today we continue with another entry in our Fun with Franchises series, Harry Potter and the Deathly Hallows Part 1.
-Part III.
+We continue with another entry in our Fun with Franchises series, Harry Potter and the Deathly Hallows.
+Part 1.

 And that’s Fun with Franchises.
-Right now, we’re doing the Harry Potter franchise, and today is the third part of Harry Potter and the Deathly Hallows Part 1.
-So, Harry Potter and the Deathly Hallows Part 1, Part III.
+Right now, we’re doing the Harry Potter franchise, and today is Harry Potter and the Deathly Hallows: Part 1.
+Part III.

 We begin Part III with some shady shit about to go down: